What Are These Guidelines About?

 Provisions under the new rules for social media intermediaries have been quite clear on this front.
 It is clearly stated that non-compliance with the mandatory requirements would lead to these platforms losing out on intermediary protection offered by Section 79 of the Information Technology Act, 2000.
 In simple words, these intermediaries would be open and prone to liability in case of any unlawful content posted by a third party on their platforms.

 Having said that, there is no such provision that can stop these platforms from functioning in India.
-Practically as well, it will be difficult to restrict a platform with over 18.8 million Indian users.
+Practically as well, it will be difficult to restrict a platform with about 24.45 million Indian users.
 Moreover, in light of the above discussion, the government cannot take away Twitter’s status as an intermediary.
 The developments in this area have been occurring quite frequently, owing to the large number of suits challenging the new guidelines, along with the platforms taking actions every now and then to comply with the provisions.
 Hence, nothing can be stated conclusively, and the burden of bringing clarity on these aspects will be on the courts.

 Author: Unnat Akhouri, Legal Intern at PA Legal.